xinzhili/db-mcp-server/docs/TIMESCALEDB_IMPLEMENTATION.md

 - **Core Infrastructure (100% Complete)**: All core TimescaleDB infrastructure components have been implemented, including configuration structures, connection management, hypertable management, time-series query builder, and policy management.

-- **Tool Integration (15% Complete)**: Basic TimescaleDB tool type has been registered.
-The specific tool implementations for hypertable, compression, retention, time-series queries, and continuous aggregates are still pending.
+- **Tool Integration (30% Complete)**: Basic TimescaleDB tool type has been registered and hypertable creation tool is implemented.
+The remaining tools for hypertable listing, compression and retention policies, time-series queries, and continuous aggregates are still pending.

 - **Context Integration (0% Complete)**: TimescaleDB context integration for editor features has not been implemented yet.